Ontario Immigrant Nominee Program (OINP)

 • The applicant or their family members cannot hold equity in the employer’s company which exceeds 10%;

-• The applicant completed a degree or diploma at an eligible Canadian institution that took at least two years to complete if they studied on a full-time basis, or a degree, diploma or certificate that took at least one year to complete if they studied on a full-time basis and that required a completed degree as an admission requirement;
+• The applicant completed an undergraduate degree or diploma at an eligible Canadian institution that took at least two years to complete if they studied on a full-time basis, or a graduate degree, diploma or certificate at an eligible Canadian institution that took at least one year to complete if they studied on a full-time basis (More than half of your studies must have been completed at an eligible Canadian institution while living and studying in Canada);

 • The applicant must have a licence or other authorization for the job that the applicant has been offered if the job is in an occupation that requires a license or other authorization in Ontario;